In a Free State: Third tale

 The story is set in an African Great Lakes state that has recently acquired independence.
 The king, although favored by the colonial settlers, is weak and on the run, while the president is poised to take absolute power.
 Incidents of violence become more frequent in the cities, while there are signs of further violence in the countryside.
 There are rumors that the nation's Asian community will be "deported."

 Bobby is an official who has been attending a conference in the capital city.
 He now heads back to the governmental compound where he lives; he has offered a lift to Linda, another colleague's wife.
 We learn early on that Bobby is homosexual.
 He is rebuffed by a young Zulu when he tries to pick him up at the hotel bar.
 He soon discovers that Linda has plans of her own as they embark on the journey.

 The relationship between the two is complex from the outset; it seems Bobby is intent on aggravating the initially calm Linda.
 His previous history of mental illness is explored.
 Things go from bad to worse when they put up at a hotel, run by an old colonel who refuses to adapt to the new conditions of independence.
 There, they have dinner, and they witness a scene between the colonel and Peter, his servant, whom he accuses of planning his murder.
 Meanwhile, Bobby discovers that Linda was planning some extra-marital activity with a friend along the way; he becomes furious and hostile.

 The two reach their destination, but not before visiting the site where the nation's old king was recently murdered; encountering a philosophical Hindu who is planning to move to Egypt; and observing the beginnings of a genocidal wave of violence.
 Bobby is beaten by the army at a checkpoint.

 The story follows the conventions of the road novel, allowing the reader to become increasingly aware, along with Bobby and Linda, of how serious the situation has become.

 Awards

 This book won the Booker Prize for 1971.
+According to the Booker Prize Foundation: "Through five connected tales, V.S.
+Naipaul explores alienation, disruption and racial tension in a perilously unpredictable world."